manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example SHOW AGENT LIKE -->

-An optional `LIKE` clause is supported, syntax is the same as in `SHOW STATUS`.
+An optional `LIKE` clause is supported, with the syntax being the same as in `SHOW STATUS`.

 <!-- intro -->
 ##### SQL: